demolen/CursorWindow/README.md

 - Runs in the background with a tray icon
 - Auto action: when the foreground window changes, it is moved to the cursor monitor
-- Tray menu: toggle auto-move, move-now, exit
+- Tray menu: toggle auto-move, taskbar selection, start with Windows, exit

 ## Build